Fulham Cemetery's cherry trees

 Kanzan

-Hall crabapple in autumn along the south central path.
-Photo taken in 2005, some of these trees have since died.
+Hall crabapple along the south central path.

-Hall crabapple (Malus floribunda) in the north west of the cemetery, which sadly blew down in early 2024.
+Japanese crabapple (Malus floribunda) in the north west of the cemetery, which sadly blew down in early 2024.

 Other sakura and flowering trees in the cemetery